OWASP/CheatSheetSeries/cheatsheets/Threat_Modeling_Cheat_Sheet.md

 - Has the threat model been formally documented?
 Are artifacts from the threat model process stored in such a way that it can be accessed by those with "need to know"?
 - Can the agreed upon mitigations be tested?
 Can success or failure of the requirements and recommendations from the the threat model be measured?

+## Challenge

+### Threat Modeling and the Development Team

+Threat modeling can be challenging for development teams for several key reasons.
+Firstly, many developers lack sufficient knowledge and experience in the field of security, which hinders their ability to effectively use methodologies and frameworks, identify, and model threats.
+Without proper training and understanding of basic security principles, developers may overlook potential threats or incorrectly assess their risks.

+Additionally, the threat modeling process can be complex and time-consuming.
+It requires a systematic approach and in-depth analysis, which is often difficult to reconcile with tight schedules and the pressure to deliver new functionalities.
+Development teams may feel a lack of tools and resources to support them in this task, leading to frustration and discouragement.

+Another challenge is the communication and collaboration between different departments within the organization.
+Without effective communication between development teams, security teams, and other stakeholders, threat modeling can be incomplete or misdirected.

+In many cases, the solution lies in inviting members of the security teams to threat modeling sessions, which can significantly improve the process.
+Security specialists bring essential knowledge about potential threats that is crucial for effective identification, risk analysis, and mitigation.
+Their experience and understanding of the latest trends and techniques used by cybercriminals can provide key insights for learning and developing the competencies of development teams.
+Such joint sessions not only enhance developers' knowledge but also build a culture of collaboration and mutual support within the organization, leading to a more comprehensive approach to security.

+To change the current situation, organizations should invest in regular IT security training for their development teams.
+These training sessions should be conducted by experts and tailored to the specific needs of the team.
+Additionally, it is beneficial to implement processes and tools that simplify and automate threat modeling.
+These tools can help in identifying and assessing threats, making the process more accessible and less time-consuming.

+It is also important to promote a culture of security throughout the organization, where threat modeling is seen as an integral part of the Software Development Life Cycle (SDLC), rather than an additional burden.
+Regular review sessions and cross-team workshops can improve collaboration and communication, leading to a more effective and comprehensive approach to security.
+Through these actions, organizations can make threat modeling a less burdensome and more efficient process, bringing real benefits to the security of their systems.

 ## References

 ### Methods and Techniques